frenck/python-gotailwind/README.md

 [![Support Frenck on Patreon][patreon-shield]][patreon]

-Asynchronous Python client for Tailwind garage door openeners.
+Asynchronous Python client for Tailwind garage door openers.

 ## About